craftingcity/The-Known-World/Prenotes Aug 26 22.md

 	- [ ] encounters / monsters?
 	- [ ] intro / recap?

+# PREGAME RULES ANNOUNCEMENT
+watch types

+active v rest v travel

 ### Intro

+When last we left our heroes, they had just set camp in the foothills of the [[Deakred Range]], a Watch's travel to the [[Iron Ward]] of [[Coalition City]].
+The yellow sun of the day is beginning to set to a bright orange, and it will not be long until the orange turns dim, and the dusk of the moon supplants the day's sky.

+I have a few questoions;
+	- What does camp look like?
+	- Who's doing what?

 ### What does the World Know?